LoopKit/loopdocs/docs/setup/FAQs.md

 There are lots of new users coming to Loop trying to find out information about Omnipod potentially being supported on Loop.
 You probably have a lot of questions.

-## Is Omnipod supported on Loop?

-No, not yet.
-Omnipod has been in the process of being "hacked" for several years now and this has been a tremendous amount of work.
-The work has been fruitful...but it is not ready for public release yet.
-When it is ready, we promise to update these documents with instructions and information about Omnipod Loop.

-## Which pods will work with Loop?

-The Loop system described in these documents (aka DIY Loop) will work with Eros pods...these are the current pods on the market in wide release.
-The newer DASH pods will not be compatible with DIY Loop.
-Tidepool has begun a process to bring [DIY Loop through FDA approval](https://tidepool.org/blog/tidepool-delivering-loop) and Insulet has been announced as the [first pump partner for that project](https://diatribe.org/omnipod-first-insulin-pump-partner-tidepool-loop).
-Tidepool Loop will be using DASH pods, no RileyLink required.
-If you would like to stay informed about Tidepool Loop progress, you can fill out an interest form [here](https://tidepool.org/loop).

-Summary:

-* DIY Loop + Eros pods + RileyLink</br></br>
-* Tidepool Loop +DASH pods (no RileyLink)

-## Do I need a PDM still with Omnipod Loop?

-No, pods are monogamous little creatures.
-They will pair with only one device at a time for safety reasons...so a pod is either paired with a PDM or your Loop app on your iPhone.
-When Loop is ready for Omnipod, it will not use a PDM...and in fact you cannot use a PDM for a pod that has been activated with Loop.

 ## What do I need to Loop?

 Loop has both hardware and software requirements.
 In general, to use Loop you need to have seven components.